-When is it useful?
-To confirm a skin or blood test, or to see if a child has outgrown an allergy.
+It’s useful to confirm a skin or blood test, or to see if a child has outgrown an allergy.
 It can be used to eliminate a specific food from the list, too.
-Why?
 Sometimes your skin might react to a food, but you wouldn't have symptoms if you ate it.

 If a blood test doesn't find out what's triggering your symptoms, a controlled food challenge can help sort out the cause.

 For this test, you’ll go to your doctors’ office or a hospital.
-That way you can be watched closely in case you have a severe allergy attack.
+That way doctors can watch you closely in case you have a severe allergy attack.

-Never try this type of test on your own, because it can cause a serious reaction.
+Never try this type of test on your own.
+It can cause a serious reaction.